ECE454, Fall 2025

 unsigned int width, height; // dimension in number of pixels

-The processed sensor values input file has also been parsed for you and stored in a key-value pair array.
+The processed sensor values input file has also been parsed for you and stored in an array of key-value pairs.
 The array has enough storage for at least 10,000 key-value pairs.
 As mentioned earlier, the key represents the basic object manipulation action, and the value represents the magnitude.
 It is stored in the following data structure:

 // KV Data Structure Definition